Long Time $\W_0$-$\widetilde{\W}_1$ type Propagation of Chaos for Mean Field Interacting Particle System

-Recently, \cite{LL} applies the BBGKY argument to estimate $\mathrm{Ent}((P_t^{[k],N})^\ast\mu^N_0| (P_t^\ast\mu_0)^{\otimes k})$ directly and then derive the sharp rate $\frac{k^2}{N^2}$ instead of $\frac{k}{N}$ for entropy-entropy propagation of chaos in the case of Lipchitz or bounded interaction.
-Moreover, combining the BBGKY argument and the uniform in time log-Sobolev inequality for $\L_{X_t^i}$, \cite{L21} shows the sharp long time entropy-entropy propagation of chaos, which together with the Talagrand inequality
+Recently, \cite{LL} applies the BBGKY argument to estimate $\mathrm{Ent}((P_t^{[k],N})^\ast\mu^N_0| (P_t^\ast\mu_0)^{\otimes k})$ directly and then derives the sharp rate $\frac{k^2}{N^2}$ instead of $\frac{k}{N}$ for entropy-entropy propagation of chaos in the case of Lipchitzian or bounded interaction.
+Basing on \cite{LL}, combining the BBGKY argument and the uniform in time log-Sobolev inequality for $\L_{X_t^i}$, \cite{L21} shows the sharp long time entropy-entropy propagation of chaos, which together with the Pinsker inequality